KaustubhPatange/Moviesy/README.md

 - **Cast** to chromecast devices.
 - Lot more...

+## Discussions

+[Discussions](https://github.com/KaustubhPatange/Moviesy/discussions) is a place where you can ask anything like question, feature discussion, pre-bug reports or any topic of your choice as long as it is related to the project.

 ## Compilation Guide

 Since this project involves a private payment system 📃 some of the source files has been ignored.
 Read this [guide](https://github.com/KaustubhPatange/Moviesy/wiki/Compilation-guide) in order to compile 🗃 the project.